dmbarbour/wikilon/docs/ApplicationModel.md

 ## Effectful Orders

 A RESTful pattern for effectful systems is to model each request as a first class resource - a [work order](https://en.wikipedia.org/wiki/Work_order) (of sorts) to be fulfilled by agents in a multi-agent system.
+Mostly software agents, but humans might also participate in fulfilling orders.

-Agents party to this system would search for orders matching some ad-hoc conditions (e.g. unfulfilled, unclaimed, authorized, within the agent's domain).
-Upon discovering a suitable order, the agent may claim it briefly, perform some work, then update the resource to indicate progress or results.
-A single order may be fulfilled by multiple agents over time, and in the general case might result in construction of orders for subtasks.
+Agents party to this system would search for orders matching some ad-hoc conditions (e.g. unclaimed, unfulfilled, authorized, and within the agent's domain).
+Upon discovering suitable orders, the agent may claim it temporarily, perform some work, then update the order to indicate progress.
+A single order may be fulfilled by multiple agents over time.
+In the general case, subordinate orders may be constructed for subtasks.

-This is similar in nature to the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) concept.
-Unlike a tuple space, I do not propose we remove objects from the dictionary.
-But claiming the order briefly would serve a similar role.
+In practice, orders will express conditional behavior and loops so a single agent can make more than one small step of progress.
+This helps amortize the search, claim, and update overheads.
+Consequently, we might model orders using monads or [process networks](KPN_Effects.md).

-Orders must be coarse grained to amortize the search, dispatch, and update overheads.
-In practice, orders will expressess conditional behavior and loops so a single agent can make more than one step of progress, and perhaps return more than one result.
-A sophisticated order might be represented as a free monad or (more expressively) a [KPN](KPN_Effects.md).
+When orders are used for long-running labor, we gain opportunity to view progress for the work over time, and to interrupt, pause, prioritize, or guide the work in various ways.

-While some effectful orders might be used for one-off commands or effects, others may involve long-running work.
-In the latter case, we'll record iterative progress, perhaps using the command pattern.
-Subscribers might observe progress in real-time.
+*Aside:* Modeling orders is similar in nature to the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) concept.
+The main difference is the proposed method for mutual exclusion: stake a 'claim' on an object rather than remove it.
+I believe this will be more robust, accessible, and extensible - e.g. expire claims on agent failure, support subscribed views of progress, adding schedules to work orders or partial claims for collaborative work.

 ## Tables and Spreadsheets